 Crystal Wilkinson’s debut novel, The Birds of Opulence, received the 2016 Ernest J. Gaines Award for Literary Excellence.
-Wilkinson co-owns, with her partner, artist Ronald Davis, The Wild Fig Books & Coffee in North Lexington, Kentucky.
+Her other works include the short-story collections Blackberries, Blackberries and Water Street.
+Wilkinson co-owns, with her partner, artist Ronald Davis, the Wild Fig Books & Coffee in Lexington, Kentucky.

 When Prince sang “Soft and Wet” from a 45 on my record player, the lyrics were hidden beneath the funky beat.
 My grandparents never knew what I was listening to.
 Prince and his doe eyes and big Afro and glistening lean body stared back at me from the pages of Right On! magazine.
 We lived far out into the woods, on a gravel road.
 My grandparents were farmers.
 Books and magazines and television told me that normal black girls did not live like this.
 But I did.
 Prince was the sex I knew nothing about.
 Prince sealed my fantasies about a larger world.